Make Study Abroad Part of Your Mason Experience

 Susan Hopson Arts Management 2016 Graduate and Participant in the 2015 Course International Arts Management: The Netherlands.

-During the Winter Break, make the world your stage by studying abroad for two weeks in London!
-Led by Kristin Johnsen-Neshati, Professor of Theater at George Mason University, this study abroad program has been one of Mason Study Abroad's most popular for nine years running!
+This Winter Break, make the world your stage by studying abroad for two weeks in London!
+Led by Ken Elston, Director of the School of Theater at George Mason University, this study abroad program has been one of Mason Study Abroad's most popular for over nine years running!
 Participants will see a number of shows, ranging from fringe productions to West End productions.
 Previous plays have included:

 - Curious Incident of the Dog in the Night